Jitendra-sah3/restaurants-management-systems/README.md

 # restaurants-management-systems
-it is my first project about restaurants management systems Author-jitendra
+it is my first project about restaurants management systems<br> Author-jitendra